petershin/liferay-learn/docs/courses/latest/en/application-development/designing-user-interfaces/creating-a-display-page-for-distributor-applications.md

 # Creating a Display Page for Distributor Applications

 Published objects are integrated with the Info framework, so you can select them as the content type for display page templates.
-When selected, the object is set as the template's mapping source, so you can easily map fragment fields to object fields to create flexible page displays for individual object entries.
+When selected, the object is set as the template's mapping source, so you can map fragment fields to object fields to create flexible page displays for individual object entries.

-Whenever users submit an application, Liferay gives assigns it a friendly URL that users can use to view the application's display page.
+When users submit an application, Liferay gives assigns it a friendly URL for viewing the application's display page.
 To use this URL to view an application's data, you must create a default display page template for the Distributor Application object.
 Here you'll create this template and design it using a provided fragment composition.

 <!-- Refine intro. -->